bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 point that is an extremum of a function, we can also find a function that is an extremum a functional.

-It turns out that it's pretty much what you would expect: set the functional derivative to zero and we'll find a `stationary point <https://en.wikipedia.org/wiki/Critical_point_(mathematics)>`_ of the functional where we possibly have a local minimum or maximum (i.e. a necessary condition for extrema, sometimes we might find a
+It turns out that it's pretty much what you would expect: if we set the functional derivative to zero, we'll find a `stationary point <https://en.wikipedia.org/wiki/Critical_point_(mathematics)>`_ of the functional where we possibly have a local minimum or maximum (i.e. a necessary condition for extrema, sometimes we might find a